hnajada/mlip-model-testing-lab2/README.md

 ## Installation instructions
 - python 3.10 version is needed for the zeno packages to run correctly
+- You can run the command `python -m venv mlip-lab4` in the terminal to create a new virtual environment (optional).
-- pip install zenoml datasets transformers tqdm
+- pip install zenoml datasets transformers tqdm torch

 ## Code related details
 - Finish all 7 steps mentioned in the python notebook